durovsky/rep/rep-I000X.rst

 Existing Linux SW for CP1616
 ========
 DK-16xx PN IO is a software developemnt kit for integration of CP1616 module into various PCs  equipped by standard PCI slot.
-CP1616 driver and user library sourcecodes for Linux based systems, as well as comprehensive documentation for porting to other OS systems are included.
+CP1616 driver and user IO Base library sourcecodes for Linux systems, as well as comprehensive documentation for porting to other OS is included.
 The kit is free of charge, it can be downloaded from Siemens support website [#siemens_sup]_ or ordered directly.

 The following graphic shows the software layers and communictation paths of DK-16xx PN IO software